Garbage Disposal 101

 - Corn husks

-Similar to bones, fruits pits and seeds don’t belong in a garbage disposal, especially because smaller seeds can make it through the disposal without being ground.
+Similar to bones, fruit pits, and seeds don’t belong in a garbage disposal, especially because smaller seeds can make it through the disposal without being ground.
 Here’s a good rule of thumb: if you wouldn’t be able to cut it with a knife, your garbage disposal can’t handle it.
 That means bones and pits belong in the trash.

 Garbage disposal systems are made to grind up food waste, not to act as a catch-all for trash in your kitchen.
 Never put anything that isn’t food down your drain, or you’ll find yourself in immediate need of plumbing repair!